Understanding Bundles

 Behaviors

-- code-review # Enable code review capabilities
+- bundle: my-bundle:behaviors/code-review # Code review capabilities

-- testing # Enable testing capabilities
+- bundle: my-bundle:behaviors/testing # Testing capabilities

-- documentation # Enable documentation generation
+- bundle: my-bundle:behaviors/documentation # Documentation generation

 Practical Composition Example